keeperrl_wiki

 • Friendly tribes are not at all interested in buying goods off you, they just don’t do that.

-• Look out for speed boots and strength gloves and a telepathy helm, these are all very good.
+• Look out for speed boots, stat-boosting gear, and a telepathy helm, these are all very good.

 Minor tribes